Ginden/blinkstick-node-v2/README.md

 ### Known issues

 - `BlinkStick Square` devices identify themselves as just `BlinkStick`.
 If you try to find base BlinkStick device using `findFirst("BlinkStick")`, it may find a `BlinkStick Square` instead.
 This is unlikely to affect users with only one BlinkStick device connected, but if you have both `BlinkStick` and `BlinkStick Square`, you may need to do some workarounds to distinguish them.
 Look at [consts/device-descriptions.ts](src/consts/device-descriptions.ts) for detection logic.
+- `BlinkStick Flex` won't work on Linux due to kernel limitations.

 <!-- TOC --><a name="devices"></a>